-The Bank's results of operations are included in the consolidated federal and certain state tax returns of Group Inc. and its consolidated subsidiaries (collectively, GS Group).
+The Bank's results of operations are included in the consolidated federal and certain state tax returns of GS Group.
 The Bank computes its tax liability as if it was filing a tax return on a modified separate company basis and settles such liability with Group Inc. pursuant to a tax sharing agreement.
 To the extent the Bank generates tax benefits from losses, it will be reimbursed by Group Inc. pursuant to a tax sharing agreement at such time as GS Group would have been able to utilize such losses.